RAwad18/GameScraper/README.md

 Instead, I needed to use a headless browser such as Puppeteer to scrape it.
 As it turns out, headless browsers are much slower than Cheerio scraping, and they aren't typically used for scraping in the manner that I do it.

 Typically, people would scrape on an interval (like every day, or every 15 minutes).
 In that case, the few extra seconds that it takes to use Puppeteer becomes inconsequential.
+However, when scraping "on-demand", those few seconds do become *kind of a drag*.

+## Possible Improvements
+Adding more websites (the ones that require Puppeteer to scrape)
+-  There's no way that I can avoid the few extra seconds it takes for a headless browser to load a page before scraping it...
+-  However, I could make *two* different requests on my 'results page' - one for websites that I can scrape using Fetch and Cheerio, and the other for websites that require Puppeteer.
+-  That way, some of the data can at least be presented to the user 'right away' (the Fetch/Cheerio combo) while the other data is still being retrieved.